awslabs/aws-servicebroker-documentation/getting-started.md

 If you are running in the Mac OS, review/edit `catasbconfig/mac_vars.yml`

-To create secrets for the AWS Access and AWS Secret Key parameters for all your APBs, do the following.
+To facilitate automatic creation of secrets for the AWS Access and AWS Secret Key parameters for all your APBs, do the following.

 ```bash